It is also marks a special feature month for the Ensign magazine.

 How the Proclamation has impacted your family or you personally.

 Do you have an experience that you love that has inspired you?
+Do you have some way that the proclamation has impacted your family?

 My first thought it this: the Church doesn’t proclaim a whole lot.
 It doesn’t publish proclamations very often.
 In fact, it’s only done so five times – The Family: Proclamation to the World being the most recent.
-That fact alone tells me that this is serious business
+That fact alone tells me that this is serious business.

 It tells me that The Family Proclamation is highly important, that it needs to be taken seriously, and that it needs to infiltrate my life.